lambdaclass/aleo_lambda_blockchain/README.md

-# Aleo-Lambda Blockchain
+# Aleo Lambda Blockchain

-This repository contains an implementation of the Aleo verifiable computing model built by [LambdaClass](https://github.com/lambdaclass).
+This repository contains a Tendermint implementation of the Aleo verifiable computing model built by [LambdaClass](https://github.com/lambdaclass).
 Users can run arbitrary private programs off-chain, generate proofs and send them over to a blockchain for transaction storage.

 The current implementation allows for two different VM backends to compile and compute Aleo programs:
 - Our [fork of Aleo's SnarkVM](https://github.com/lambdaclass/snarkVM).